LoufaSupreme/TopCellar/README.md

 - [ ] Filter by date flagged range
 - [ ] Easily remove all filters
 - [ ] Filter by has pictures
+- [ ] Fix issue where blank filter returns no results
 - [ ]
 #### Sort Functionality
 - [x] Implement sorting of entries by at least one criteria.